 FAQs on privacy: Google Nest

-- Setup information you provide when you set up your account and any device using our apps, such as device name, device type, and information about your home, including your address, ZIP code, and where the device is placed.
+- Setup information that you provide when you set up your account and any device using our apps, such as device name, device type and information about your home, including your address, postal code and where the device is placed.

-- Sensor data such as detected motion, ambient light measurements, temperature, humidity, carbon monoxide, and smoke levels.
-Visit Sensors in Google Nest devices to learn more about the information sensors send to Google, as well as examples of how that information improves Nest devices and services.
+- Sensor data such as detected motion, ambient light measurements, temperature, humidity, carbon monoxide and smoke levels.
+Visit Sensors in Google Nest devices to find out more about the information that sensors send to Google, as well as examples of how that information improves Nest devices and services.

 - Audio and video data from devices with cameras and microphones, and information derived from this data, such as facial recognition information (if you set this up for a feature), and person, object, sound, motion or activity detection information, all subject to your permissions and settings (for example, we store your video footage if you choose to receive video storage services from Google for your Nest Cams).

 - Device usage data that includes:

 - Manual device interactions (such as manually adjusting the temperature on the Nest thermostat), heating and cooling usage data (such as when your heating or cooling system turns on and off), device state, settings and features used.

 - Device usage data is also collected when a device is used with a Google service (such as Google Assistant, YouTube, Google Maps, Google Calendar or Google Duo) or with a third-party service (such as Spotify or Pandora), such as voice or touch interactions, long-presses on the device, or other device interactions or adjustments, including related device state, settings and features used.